FisherK19/Text-Editor/README.md

 ### Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:
 Fork the repository.
-Create a new branch (git checkout -b feature/fooBar).
+Create a new branch (git checkout -b feature).
-Commit your changes (git commit -am 'Add some fooBar').
+Commit your changes (git commit -am 'Add some).
-Push to the branch (git push origin feature/fooBar).
+Push to the branch (git push origin feature).
 Create a new Pull Request.